Bonga Field: Field history

 Located 120 km southwest of the Niger Delta, the first discovery well was spudded in September 1995 after acquiring extensive information about the block via a 3D seismic survey in 1993/94.

 A secondary field was discovered in the block in May 2001 known as Bonga SW, which encountered significant hydrocarbons.
 A third field was discovered later in 2004 which is known as Bonga North.

-Field development
+Field development and FPSO

-The field has been produced as a subsea tie back to a Floating Production Storage and Offloading vessel (FPSO).
-Currently there are 16 oil producing and water injection wells on the field.
-However, this will be increased to nearly 40 wells as the field is developed further.
-Due to the large size of the Bonga SW it is currently thought it will require separate production facility to adequately produce the field.

-Oil produced from the field is stored on the FPSO for transport to markets via tankers while the gas is exported via a pipeline to the Nigerian Coast for LNG.